logiqai/docs/logiq-server-configuration/groupings.md

 ## description \[required\]

-A description for a grouping is a human readable text that explains the purpose of the grouping/classification being done.
+A description for a grouping is a human-readable text that explains the purpose of the grouping/classification being done.

 ## Cardinality